trufflesuite/truffle/packages/db-loader/README.md

 # `@truffle/db-loader`

 A loader for importing Truffle Db that does not throw an error when it is not installed.

+## Semver notice

+:warning: This package does not follow semver recommendations as it is a Truffle internal module.

 ## Contents